Very Large scale wgs 84 electronic charts

 Couple a PC with good software and we believe this offers the greatest flexibility and range of features, although it is less rugged and cockpit-friendly than other options.
 Compatible software includes:

 · Memory Map**.
 This is superb software.
 For £50 you get all the UKHO charts for UK and Ireland.
-For a £12.50 upgrade you can ‘Import 3rd Party Maps’ and run our charts seamlessly with the UKHO charts.
-You can also run the UKHO and our charts on up to two mobile devices such as iPads or Android tablets or phones if you buy the ‘Navigator’ upgrade* for $50 (c.£35) instead of the £12.50 ‘Import 3rd Party Maps’ upgrade^. [^Note: you buy these upgrades when you install our charts—not before.]
+You can also run the UKHO and our charts seamlessly on mobile devices such as iPads or Android tablets or phones (up to 5 devices in total).

 · SeaClear*.
 This is free downloadable software for which UKHO UK and Ireland charts can be bought for £30.
 It will also run our charts seamlessly with the UKHO charts, although the quality of the graphics is not quite as good as Memory Map’s.

 · Global Mapper**.
 The ’Trial’ version is free and is an excellent plotting package.
 The ’trial’ is unlimited and does not expire: you only need the paid-for features if you are going to make charts!

 · SeaPro+.
 Supplier to the professional market and offering UK marine charts at modest cost.
 They should run seamlessly with ours but we have not tested them.

 · OziExplorer+.
 Well established software available at modest cost.

 · Polar Navy*.
 We don’t know much about this product but it has been mentioned to us and we have tested it with our BSB charts at home and it seemed fine.